Where To Stay In Amed: BEST Areas & Hotel Picks

 Meditasi Bungalows and Villas combine excellent accommodation and a restaurant, along with on-site yoga classes.
 The views from the accommodation are excellent, and there is even a meditation cave on-site.

-Best Time to Visit Amed and How Long to Stay
+Best Time to Visit Amed and How Long to Stay?

+As with most spots in Bali, it’s best to visit in the summer months, which run from May to September.
 By visiting at that time, you’ll be able to avoid the majority of the rain, and ensure that the currents and swells at the beach aren’t too wild.

 I could comfortably spend a week in Amed, but a few nights is enough time to see everything and immerse yourself in the charm and tranquillity of the coastal villages.
+Any shorter than that means you might be a bit pressed for time, thanks to the long journey from the airport, or one of the southern areas.

 How to Get To Amed?

 Amed is a decent journey from Kuta, Seminyak, Legian, and Canggu.
-It can take more than 3 hours to get there, so do make sure you allow plenty of time.
+It can take more than 3 hours to get there, so make sure you allow plenty of time.
+It’s possible to organise a private driver for the journey, and some hotels or villas will be able to transport you from the airport, up to Amed.
+Make sure you explore your options before landing, as it could save you plenty of hassle once you’re on the ground.

 Is Amed Safe?

+Amed is incredibly safe, and even more so than the more built-up areas down south.
 As long as you practice safety in the water and drive carefully (if you have hired a scooter or vehicle), you don’t have anything at all to worry about.

 If you want to spread your wings and check out some other parts of Bali, Amed should be at the top of your list.
+This cluster of coastal villages in Northern Bali offers something for everyone, and I can’t recommend it enough!

 Please note, this post may contain affiliate links, which means that – at absolutely no cost to you – we earn a small commission on sales generated through this website.
 We only recommend sites we actually use and thank you for your support!